 How will Kiwiburn deal with the uncertainty presented by COVID-19?

 In general, Kiwiburn will always adhere to official government rules, mandates or laws and we continue to work closely with the Ministry of Health and local DHB’s.
-We will follow rules on crowd restrictions and will take any recommended measure to control Covid to keep participants and locals safe.
+With most COVID-19 regulations and guidelines being removed on 13th September 2022, isolation and mitigation is the main tool to manage the spread of the virus.
+We will follow any and all required government health advice and regulations that will mitigate and ultimately eradicate any spread/transmission of the virus, with the aim of keeping Kiwiburn participants and locals safe.

 When will a call be made on whether the event is cancelled?